johnmoore4/FlowEDG/README.md

 # FlowEDG
-An arbitrarily high-order accurate unstructured CFD solver
+An arbitrarily high-order accurate unstructured CFD solver based on the Embedded Discontinuous Galerkin (EDG) and Hybridized Discontinuous Galerkin (HDG) methods.

-Please refer to the wiki for instructions for how to run the solver.
+Please refer to the wiki for instructions on how to run the solver and a list of current capabilities.